By Yunde Zhao (Plant Physiology EIC) and Mary Williams (Plant Physiology Features Editor)

 The mission of the Assistant Features Editor program is to help disseminate exciting discoveries published in Plant Physiology and to advance young scientists’ careers.
-This past January, Plant Physiology welcomed 16 new Assistant Features Editors to the editorial board.
-Together with Assistant Features Editors recruited in 2020, these young scientists have brought their passion for science to the journal, communicating to our readers some of the most exciting Plant Physiology papers through News and Views articles.
+This past January, Plant Physiology welcomed 13 new Assistant Features Editors to the editorial board.
+Together with Assistant Features Editors recruited in 2021, these young scientists have brought their passion for science to the journal, communicating to our readers some of the most exciting Plant Physiology papers through News and Views articles.
 Some examples of News and Views written by Assistant Features Editors can be found here https://academic.oup.com/plphys/issue#1359022-6554961 .

-We are now preparing to recruit a new cohort of Assistant Features Editors to join the Plant Physiology editorial board, replacing some of the current members who will step down from their roles with the journal at the end of 2022.
-This new cohort will work with the journal for 24 months beginning in January 2022.
+We are now recruiting a new cohort of Assistant Features Editors to join the Plant Physiology editorial board, replacing some of the current members who will step down from their roles with the journal at the end of 2022.
+This new cohort will work with the journal for 24 months beginning in January 2023.

 Send your application to PPAFEapplications@aspb.org with Plant Physiology AFE application as the subject.
 These materials should include